Morning, Tuesday, 24th March 2020

 This conference will be a timely opportunity to discuss the next steps for general practice in England.

-- The publication of the new GP contract last year to support the implementation of the NHS Long Term Plan;
+- The latest GP contract with its focus on the implementation of the NHS Long Term Plan;

 - The development of Primary Care Networks across the country; and